Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-Inference in Network-based Gene Set Analysis requires estimation of the mean parameter $\beta$, which depends on estimates of the variance components ${\sigma}_{\gamma}^2$ and ${\sigma}_{\v}^2$.
-In practice, the variance components can be estimated via maximum likelihood or restricted maximum likelihood, which can be computationally demanding when the underlying network is of large scale.
-The earlier version of the Network-based Gene Set Analysis considered profiling out one of the variance components and implemented an algorithm from \cite{byrd1995limited}, which uses a limited-memory modification of the Broyden--Fletcher--Goldfarb--Shanno quasi-Newton method to optimize the profile log-likelihood.
-However, the above implementation has a few issues.
-The first issue is its high computational cost due to the inefficient evaluation of matrix inverses and determinants.
-Moreover, the algorithm from \cite{byrd1995limited} requires finite values of the objective function within the supplied box constraints, which is often not satisfied, even after the constraints are adjusted to be within a small range of the optimal estimate.
-This is particularly the case when the underlying networks are large.
-To extend the applicability of the Network-based Gene Set Analysis, we consider using Newton's method for estimating the variance parameters based on the profile log-likelihood to improve both the computational efficiency and stability.
+Inference in NetGSA requires estimation of the mean parameters $\bmu^{(1)}$ and $\bmu^{(2)}$ and variance components ${\sigma}_{\bgamma}^2$ and ${\sigma}_{\beps}^2$.
+The variance components can be estimated via maximum likelihood or restricted maximum likelihood, which can be computationally demanding for large networks.
+To extend the applicability of the NetGSA, we consider using Newton's method for estimating the variance parameters based on the profile log-likelihood to improve the computational stability.
+See Section B of the Supplementary Materials for more details.